Oaxaca en la historia y en el mito: 3. The First and Second French Interventions, (1838-39) and (1861–67)

 Oaxacan women accompanied their men to battle.
-Tragically 475 were killed in 1862 at San Andrés Chalcomula, Puebla when 80 quintals of gunpowder and more than a thousand grenades exploded, killing Oaxacan women, and 1,017 Oaxacan soldiers.
-Women of Oaxaca also suffered from repression, threats and harassment.
-On February 3, 1860, with the French occupying Oaxaca, women accused of sympathizing with the liberal cause had their heads shaved, were stripped bare in the streets, and mistreated by soldiers.
-Many were arrested and imprisoned.
+Tragically 475 were killed in 1862 at San Andrés Chalcomula, Puebla when 80 quintals of gunpowder and more than a thousand grenades exploded, killing 475 Oaxacan women, and 1,017 Oaxacan soldiers.
+Women of Oaxaca also suffered from repression, threats and harassment under French occupation. tOn 3 February 1860, with the French occupying Oaxaca, women accused of sympathizing with the liberal cause had their heads shaved, were stripped bare in the streets, and mistreated by soldiers.
+On other occasions, many women were arrested and imprisoned.
 In 1862, the women of Oaxaca formed an organization to raise funds to provide medical services and blankets to soldiers.